COVID-19 Resources for Individuals

 If you are unable to make your rent payment, contact your landlord immediately and try to work out an agreement.
 If you are in need of rental assistance, you can also contact a housing counseling agency toll-free (800) 569-4287.
 They can help point you in the right direction.

-Recent legislation prohibits landlords from evicting tenants for 120 days provided the landlord’s mortgage is insured, guaranteed, supplemented, protected, or assisted in any way by HUD, Fannie Mae, Freddie Mac, the rural housing voucher program, or the Violence Against Women Act of 1994.
+Legislation prohibits landlords from evicting tenants for 120 days provided the landlord’s mortgage is insured, guaranteed, supplemented, protected, or assisted in any way by HUD, Fannie Mae, Freddie Mac, the rural housing voucher program, or the Violence Against Women Act of 1994.
 Information about a moratorium on evictions in place as a result of recent federal legislation signed into law can be found HERE.

 NEW EXPANSION OF RENTAL ASSISTANCE PROGRAM